 Therefore, foods, drinks and herbs that are cleansing to the liver, often naturally help to clear up skin conditions like acne, rashes or other epidermal outbreaks.

-Along with a health promoting diet and lifestyle choices, a daily celery juice protocol might be a relatively inexpensive and do-able option to consider for clearing up skin breakouts.
+Along with a health promoting diet and lifestyle choices, a daily celery juice protocol for a number of days in a row might be a relatively inexpensive and do-able option to consider for clearing up skin breakouts.

 Its hydrating qualities are of course also moisturizing to the skin and likewise support a healthy smooth supple complexion.

-Common celery is composed of phenolic compounds, such as flavonoids and phenolic acids, that can act to reduce inflamed conditions in addition to providing effects as antioxidants.
+Common celery is composed of phenolic compounds, such as flavonoids and phenolic acids, that can act as antioxidants as well as reduce inflamed conditions.

 There is not much research on celery stalk juice itself, but it is fairly safe to assume that the components found in the whole aerial part of the vegetable are not only transferred to the juiced liquid but are also significantly concentrated when the fiber is removed.

-In studies on the vegetable it is shown to contain some tannin and saponin content.
-The major constituents, however, include the phenolic acids: caffeic acid, p-coumaric acid, ferulic acid as well as the flavonoids: apigenin, luteolin, and kaempferol.
-According a 2018 research review, these substances have been shown to provide a protective antioxidative influence.
+Celery has been shown to contain some tannin and saponin content.
+The major constituents, however, include the phenolic acids: caffeic acid, p-coumaric acid, ferulic acid in addition to the flavonoids: apigenin, luteolin, and kaempferol.
+According to a 2018 research review, these substances have been shown to provide a protective antioxidative influence.

 Celery contains the same two anti-inflammatory flavonoids, apigenin and luteolin, that are also found in parsley leaves and chamomile tea as well as in the liver detoxifying herb known as dandelion root.

-Other chemical components present in celery include limolene, coumarin, selinenes and the mentioned compound known as luteolin, which has been shown to be helpful for reducing brain inflammation.
+Other chemical components present in celery include limonene, coumarin, selinenes and the mentioned compound known as luteolin, which has been shown to be helpful for countering brain inflammation.
 (Source)